michael-brennan2005/rita-graph/_outlines_/backlog.md

 - Playhead is weird and broken and bad
 - Prevent compile button from being clicked while compilation is already happening
     - or at least provide a prompt or sumn
+    - this will be a non-issue with switch t ostreaming
+- PLEASE get rid of buttons and use command menu for adding nodes
+- Figuring out a way for nice validation on inputs and stuff
+    - Making sure numeric inputs only allow numeric inputs, in a nice/ergonomic way
+    - There is probably libraries/resources for this - common problem